Development roadmap: 2021/22

 and so on.

-Archive Nodes framework: A high-level multi-archive management framework that allows any number of archives to hang off a tree-like node structure; where content is shared and accessed based on the position in which an archive sits within the node structure.
-It would provide a taxonomy approach to structuring large and diverse collections of media and knowledge, while allowing community groups to access, manage and contribute to only a subsection of the larger structure.
+Archive Nodes framework: Through a taxonomy approach to structure large and diverse collections of media and knowledge, while allowing community groups to access, manage and contribute to only a subsection of the larger structure.
+This high-level multi-archive management framework allows any number of archives to hang off a tree-like node structure; where content is shared and accessed based on the position in which an archive sits within the node structure.